Racer X (band): Getting Heavier

 In January 2002, in support of Superheroes and Snowball of Doom, Racer X toured Japan and Taiwan.
 The band performed these shows in their Superheroes costumes.
 For the final show, in Yokohama, the performance was hastily recorded in two tracks on the sound board, and this was later released as Snowball of Doom 2.

 Gilbert returned to his solo career, recording the album Burning Organ.
 However, in 2002, Universal Japan pushed for another Racer X release, notifying the band that they would release an official bootleg of the Yokohama concert to promote a new album.
 In October 2002, all four members of Racer X gathered at Gilbert's house in Las Vegas to record a new album.
 For the first time in the history of the band all four members were together at the same time to record a Racer X album.
 The outcome of the recording was Getting Heavier, which was sold alongside Snowball of Doom 2 in a package deal.

 After the release of Getting Heavier, Racer X's progress came to a halt.
 Scott Travis, with Judas Priest, toured with Ozzfest in 2004 and recorded Angel of Retribution.
 Jeff Martin began recording and touring with George Lynch, Kevin DuBrow, Michael Schenker, recorded a 3-song demo with the band Leatherwolf, and began a solo career with the release of The Fool in 2006.
 Juan Alderete joined the band The Mars Volta in 2003, which has toured regularly and recorded several albums.
 Paul Gilbert has released several solo albums, as well as compilation albums and tours with Dream Theater's previous drummer Mike Portnoy.
 Gilbert has toured with his supporting band in support of his latest albums.

 Reunion

-Racer X performed at the 2009 NAMM show at the Anaheim Convention Center in Anaheim, California (the performance actually took place at the Sheraton Park Hotel ballroom next to the convention center), with a line-up consisting of Paul Gilbert, Scott Travis, Jeff Martin, and Juan Alderete.
+Racer X performed at the 2009 NAMM Show at the Anaheim Convention Center in Anaheim, California (the performance actually took place at the Sheraton Park Hotel ballroom next to the convention center), with a line-up consisting of Paul Gilbert, Scott Travis, Jeff Martin, and Juan Alderete.
 On October 13, 2009, the video game Brütal Legend was released.
 The game's soundtrack featured two Racer X songs: "Y.R.O." from Street Lethal and "Technical Difficulties" from Technical Difficulties.
 In 2020, bassist Juan Alderete got into a cycling accident.
 In support of him, Paul Gilbert finished and released an outtake from the Technical Difficulties sessions: a cover of the Partridge Family song "I Think I Love You", the first Racer X song in 18 years.

+In 2024, Martin and Gschoesser would form the band Lethal X, whose debut album 90 Tons of Thunder featured Gilbert as a guest musician on several tracks.